cerner/cerner.github.io/source/_posts/2014-09-26-closures-and-currying-in-javascript.md

 bar(); //> [0, 1, 2]
 ```

 By utilizing closure here, our big imaginary data set only has to be created once.
-Because of the way garbage collection (automatic memory freeing) works in JavaScript, the existence of the internal function (which is returned and set to the variable bar) keeps the private variable from being freed and thus available for subsequent calls.
+Given the way garbage collection (automatic memory freeing) works in JavaScript, the existence of the internal function (which is returned and set to the variable bar) keeps the private variable from being freed and thus available for subsequent calls.
 This is really advantageous when you consider large data sets that may be created via Ajax requests which have to go over the network.

 ## Currying
 {% img center /assets/2014-09-26-closures-and-currying-in-javascript/curry.jpg Mmmm Curry! %}